jerryagenyi/naija-news-hub/docs/pm/project-journey.md

 # The Naija News Hub Journey: From Concept to Structure

+**Last Updated:** April 11, 2023

+> **Note:** This document is updated regularly as the project evolves.
+The date above indicates when this document was last updated.
+Always check this date to determine if you need to review recent commits for additional developments.

 ## Introduction

 In early 2024, I embarked on an ambitious project to solve a significant challenge in Nigerian news aggregation: the inconsistent and often inaccessible nature of news website structures.
 This blog post chronicles the journey of Naija News Hub from its initial concept to its current structured state.